 In an age of growing anxiety and uncertainty, art is more necessary than ever.

-In her eponymous début solo show, Mitla, Fernanda Cortes invites us to a contemporary and refreshing interpretation of Día de los Muertos (Day of the Dead).
+In her eponymous début solo show, MITLA Place of the dead, Fernanda Cortes invites us to a contemporary and refreshing interpretation of Día de los Muertos (Day of the Dead).

 This uniquely Mexican tradition dates back more than 3,000 years and has been inscribed in the Representative List of the Intangible Cultural Heritage of Humanity by UNESCO.